1958126580/Sheep_breeding/docs/DEPLOYMENT.md

 # Cloud Deployment Guide

-This guide describes how to deploy the **International Top-tier Sheep Breeding System** to a Kubernetes cluster for SaaS operation.
+This guide describes how to deploy the **NovaBreed Sheep System** to a Kubernetes cluster for SaaS operation.

 ## Prerequisites